MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/tilemaps/troubleshooting-tilemaps.md

 ### Solutions that don't really work

 You may find the recommendation to change a "stretch texels" config setting or otherwise draw your tiles larger than they are.
 These workarounds fix the gaps, but they introduce new ugly artifacts, most notably aliasing where the entire map seems to be "drowning in pixels" when it moves at relatively slow speeds.

+You could try setting the `CC_NODE_RENDER_SUBPIXEL` definition in *ccConfig.h* to 0 to disable subpixel rendering.
+However it's been reported numerous times that this didn't actually (and reliably) fix the "black lines" issue.

 ## Tiles bleeding into other Tiles